How to apply

 - Deakin study bonus.

 2. Applying for the bonuses

-Applicants who wish to apply for the prior clinical experience in a health discipline bonus or the financial disadvantage bonus must provide supporting documentation to GEMSAS postmarked no later than 5pm AEST on Monday 13 June 2016.
+Applicants who wish to apply for the prior clinical experience in a health discipline bonus, the work experience bonus, the financial disadvantage bonus or the Deakin study bonus must provide supporting documentation to GEMSAS postmarked no later than 5pm AEST on Monday 12 June 2017.